 Suppliers/Manufacturers/Wholesalers to Work with

-• Find suppliers that are reliable and trustworthy.
-As you know, the whole point of outsourcing is to make your life easier; it’s not worth it if your VA has to spend hours trying to track down where your product is or why it hasn’t shipped yet.
+- Find reliable and trustworthy suppliers.
+As you know, outsourcing is meant to make your life easier; it’s not worth it if your VA has to spend hours tracking down where your product is or why it hasn’t shipped yet.

-• And find suppliers that have good customer service.
+- Find suppliers with good customer service.
 When working with a manufacturer, you want them to be able to answer questions quickly and professionally—and not just about the quality of their products!
-They should also be able to help with aspects such as shipping rates, packaging details, and more (it’s what makes them ‘wholesalers,’ after all).
+They should also be able to help with shipping rates, packaging details, and more (which makes them ‘wholesalers,’ after all).

-• Find suppliers with a good reputation.
+- Find suppliers with a good reputation.
 Just because someone has been in business for years doesn’t mean they’re trustworthy or competent!
-Make sure you do some research on any potential manufacturers before signing any deals.
-Should problems arise later on (and they will), at least one party will know how best to deal with those issues to everyone’s satisfaction.
+Make sure you research any potential manufacturers before signing any deals if problems arise later (and they will).
+At least one party will know how to deal with them to everyone’s satisfaction.

 Shipping & Inventory Management